MA in Education: Learning and Technology and Multiple Subject Teaching Credential

 NOTE: A maximum of 8 units may be taken per 8-week session.
 Completion of all credential requirements—including all examinations, coursework, and other requirements—must be met before the master’s degree will be posted.
 An Intent to Commence and/or Graduate form must be completed and fees paid by the deadlines set by the registrar.

-NOTE: Candidates who hold an intern credential must enroll in an intern support course (TEP 590) during each 8-week session (fall or spring) in which they are not enrolled in a clinical practice course.
+NOTE: Candidates who hold an intern credential must enroll in a candidate support and supervision course (TEP 590) during each 8-week session (fall or spring) in which they are not enrolled in a clinical practice course.

 University graduate admission and program-specific requirements must be met before an application is complete (see Admission to the University).
 Program-specific application requirements are available online.